 When the COVID-19 pandemic hit, regular race calendars were shattered, bringing plenty of uncertainty to athletes who had no immediate goals to train for.
 In road cycling, riders took to everesting, in part because it’s a covid-safe solo effort.
 Riding hill repeats to gain the same elevation as Mount Everest wasn’t as appealing to mountain bikers, though some did complete the task on dirt.
 But off-road riders took to FKTs for similar reasons—they were safe goals to work toward during the pandemic.

 We saw riders like Peter Stetina and Lachlan Morton set records on the White Rim and Kokopelli Trail, respectively, both of which have since been beaten.
 Stetina has recently attempted the Kokopelli trail, but is waiting to release his time in an accompanying video.
+A para-athlete FKT for the White Rim trail was also set last year.

 Do Fastest Known Times matter?